Little Museum of Dublin: History

-The Little Museum, the "brainchild" of director Trevor White and curator Simon O'Connor, was formed in April 2011 and officially opened its doors to the public in October of the same year.
+The Little Museum, the "brainchild" of director Trevor White, was formed in April 2011 and officially opened its doors to the public in October of the same year.
 The Little Museum is a registered charity.
 Its patrons include Dublin City Council, the Department of Culture, Heritage and the Gaeltacht, the Matheson Foundation, and The Ireland Funds.

 An Irish Times article of May 2013 listed the Little Museum as the "best museum experience in Dublin".
 In 2014, TripAdvisor awarded the museum with a Certificate of Excellence for the third year in a row.
 In February 2014 the museum won a "David Manley Emerging Entrepreneur Award" in the Arts category.
-As of 2022, it was ranked #4 on TripAdvisor's "things to do in Dublin".
+As of 2026, it was ranked #1 on TripAdvisor's "things to do in Dublin".

-The St Stephen's Green museum was "temporarily closed" in April 2024, and operated from a temporary "pop-up" location Pembroke Street before reopening fully in June 2025.
+The museum was temporarily closed in April 2024, for major maintenance and improvement works, and a selection from its exhibits was established at a "pop-up" location on Pembroke Street for a period.
+The museum reopened fully on St Stephen's Green in June 2025, after the investment of over 4 million euro.

-Collection
+Collection and operation

 As a local history museum for the city of Dublin, the Little Museum chronicles the history of the city in the 20th century and provides visitors with information on life in Dublin during that time period.
 The museum has a collection of over 6,000 artefacts that have largely been donated or loaned directly from the people of Dublin.
-It has three floors of exhibition space in the Georgian townhouse and one floor for office space.
 The collection includes a stained glass panel of St. Brendan, dated to c.
 1920, which is attributed to Irish artist Harry Clarke.
-The small panel was rescued from a skip, by Peter Pearson, and some pieces are missing.
+The small panel was rescued from a skip by Peter Pearson, and some pieces are missing.
 In 2014, the museum purchased an archive of work by artist and poet Christy Brown.
 As of 19 March 2014, the Little Museum and the National Library of Ireland were the joint owners of a collection that includes private letters and previously unseen sketches, paintings, and poems.
 The collection was sold by Bonhams in London for nearly 45,000 euro.

+The museum has three floors of exhibition space in the Georgian townhouse and one floor for office space.
+Visits are by guided tour only.
 Exhibitions in the museum include displays covering the 1916 Rising, U.S. President John F. Kennedy's visit to Dublin, and many other events in Irish political and social history.
 In 2014 the museum opened an exhibit that focuses on the rock band U2.
+The museum also hosts the Tara's Palace doll house.
+There is a small staff along with a team of guides.